Western donors cut off funding to Arab groups amid Israel’s war

 Riyad Mansour, the Palestinian envoy to the UN, urged Griffiths and others to call for a full ceasefire.

-Almali, from MIFTAH, said the silence from various institutions and Western countries that claim to support international law risks completely eroding the credibility of human rights work in Palestine, the wider Arab region and even the world.
+Amali, from MIFTAH, said the silence from various institutions and Western countries that claim to support international law risks completely eroding the credibility of human rights work in Palestine, the wider Arab region and even the world.
 Other activists echoed the same sentiment.

 He added that the global community had failed Palestinians long before October 7.